Canon M10 vs Sony RX10 II

 It is notable that the RX10 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The M10 does not feature such a mic input.

-Both the M10 and the RX10 II have been discontinued, but can regularly be found used on eBay.
+Both the M10 and the RX10 II have been discontinued, but can regularly be found used on ebay.
 The RX10 II was replaced by the Sony RX10 III, while the M10 was followed by the Canon M100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the M10 and RX10 II can be found, respectively, in the Canon M10 Manual (free pdf) or the online Sony RX10 II Manual.

 So how do things add up?
 Which of the two cameras – the Canon M10 or the Sony RX10 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.